shendurelab/MPRAflow/README.md

 This pipeline expects the FASTQ files to be demultiplexed and trimmed to only include sequence from the insert, barcodes, and/or UMIs

-1. Create an 'expermient' csv in the format below:
+1. Create an 'experiment' csv in the format below:

    ```
    condition,batch,dna,rna,name